ZeldOcarina/nu-dentistry/tooth-extraction.md

   overlay_size: center
   heading: DENTISTRY MADE FUN
   text:
-  superheading: OUR DENTISTS GIVE YOU AN EXPERIENCE LIKE NO OTHER.
+  superheading: OUR DENTISTS GIVE YOU AN EXPERIENCE LIKE NO OTHER
   button:
     text: Request an appointment
     url: ''